How MFA Works

 Devices for Verifying Your Identity

-A smartphone, landline, tablet, or in some situations, a hardware token, may be used to verify your identity for MFA.
-You can set up multiple devices for authenticating, such as your mobile phone and a landline, two different mobile devices, or a landline and a hardware token when traveling.
+A smartphone, landline, cell phone, tablet, or in some situations, a hardware token, may be used to verify your identity for MFA.
+You can set up multiple devices for authenticating, such as a mobile phone and a landline, two different mobile devices, or a landline and a hardware token when traveling.

 Multiple Ways to Verify Your Identity

-With the Duo MFA mobile app, Duo Mobile, you receive a push notification in response to an authentication request that you approve or deny.
+With the Duo MFA mobile app, Duo Mobile, a notification is pushed to you in response to an authentication request that you approve or deny.

 An SMS text message is sent to your registered mobile device.
 Enter the passcode when you receive the multi-factor prompt during the login process.